Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Introduction

 \section{Introduction}

 Passwords have proven to be irreplaceable.
 They are still preferred over safer options and appear essential in fallback mechanisms.
-However, users tend to select their passwords as easy-to-remember strings, which results in very skewed distributions that can be easily modeled by an attacker.
+However, users tend to select their passwords as easy-to-remember strings, which results in very skewed distributions that an attacker can easily model.
 This makes passwords and authentication systems that implement them inherently susceptible to guessing attacks.
 In this scenario, the security of the authentication protocol cannot be stated via a security parameter (e.g., the key size).
-The only way to establish the soundness of a system is to learn and model attackers' capabilities.
-To this end, simulating password guessing attacks has become a requisite practice.
-(1) Administrators rely on \textit{cracking} sessions to reactively evaluate the security of their accounts.
-(2) Researchers use password guessing techniques to validate the soundness of proactive password checking approaches \cite{zxcvb, FLA}.
-Ultimately, modeling real-world attackers' capabilities is critical to ensure the security of passwords.
+The only way to establish the soundness of a system is to model adversarial behaviors and cast accurate adversary models.
+To this end, simulating password guessing attacks has become a pivotal task.

-More than three decades of active research provided us with powerful password models \cite{MM, PCFG, FLA}.
-However, very little progress has been made to systematically model real-world attackers~\cite{measuring, reasoning}.
-Indeed, professional password crackers rarely harness fully-automated approaches developed in academia.
+In this direction, more than three decades of active research provided us with powerful password models \cite{MM, PCFG, FLA, imprl}.
+However, very little progress has been made to systematically model real-world attackers and their guessing strategies~\cite{measuring, reasoning}.
+As a matter of fact, \textit{password crackers} rarely harness fully-automated approaches developed in academia.
 They rely on more pragmatic guessing techniques that present stronger inductive biases.
-In offline attacks, professionals use high-throughput and flexible techniques such as \textbf{dictionary attacks with mangling rules}~\cite{ars}.
-Moreover, they rely on highly tuned setups that result from profound expertise that is refined over years of practical experience~\cite{measuring, reasoning}.
+In offline attacks, experts use high-throughput, and extremely flexible techniques such as \textbf{dictionary attacks with mangling rules}~\cite{unix}.
+This class of attacks produces candidate passwords by expanding a dictionary/wordlist through a set of scripted string transformations (a rules-set) which aim at mimicking users' composition habits such as \textit{leeting} (\eg \TT{pa\$\$w0rd}) or concatenating digits (\eg \TT{password123})~\cite{the_benefit}.

-Reproducing or modeling these proprietary attack strategies is very difficult, and the end results rarely mimic actual real-world threats~\cite{measuring}.
-This failure often results in an overestimation of password security that sways studies' conclusions and further jeopardize password-based systems.

-In the present work, we develop a guessing strategy that more closely resembles real-world attackers' abilities and guessing strategies.
-In the process, we devise two novel techniques that aim to systematically mimic different attackers' behaviors:\\